home-assistant/home-assistant.io/source/_components/evohome.markdown

 It uses v2 of the [evohome-client](https://github.com/watchforstock/evohome-client) client library.

-Honeywell removed support for higher-precision temperatures from the v2 API, so temperatures are reported to the nearest 0.5C.
+Honeywell removed support for higher-precision temperatures from the v2 API, and reported temperatures are rounded up to the nearest 0.5C.

 ### evohome

 evohome is a multi-zone system.
 Each Zone is represented as a **Climate** device: it will expose the Zone's operating mode, temperature and setpoint.

 The Controller/Location is also represented as a **Climate** device: it will expose the location's operating mode (see below for details).
-Note that the Controller's temperatures are calculated as an average of all the Zones.
+Note that the Controller's current temperature is calculated as an average of all the Zones.

 The DHW controller is represented as a **WaterHeater** device: It will report its current temperature (but not target temperature), and it can be turned on or off.

 ### Round Thermostat

-Round Thermostat is a single zone system.
-It is currently implemented as two **Climate** devices, as if a single zone evohome system.
+Although Round Thermostat is, strictly speaking, a single zone system (i.e. a Controller and a single Zone), it is implemented as a single **Climate** device.

 ## Configuration